bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 3. Drag-and-drop your keystore file to the **ANDROID KEYSTORE FILE** field.
 4. Fill out the **Keystore password**, **Keystore alias**, and **Private key password** fields and click **Save metadata**.

-   With this information added to your **Code Signing** tab, our **Android Sign** step (by default included in your Android deploy workflow) will take care of signing your APK so that it’s ready for distribution!
+   With this information added to your **Code Signing** tab, our **Android Sign** Step (by default included in your Android deploy workflow) will take care of signing your APK so that it’s ready for distribution!

 ![](/img/keystore.png)